enderversing/itp-blog/year/2024/fall/physical computing/finalproj.md

 The Microsoft Speech API is a possibility, but I assume it costs money.
 There's also the possibility of using some [TensorFlow](https://js.tensorflow.org/index.html)/[ONNX](https://github.com/microsoft/onnxruntime) model, but it makes me feel sketchy.
 I think it would *probably* be decently easy in TensorFlow but I don't feel good about it.

 I found an [ONNX model](https://k2-fsa.github.io/sherpa/onnx/tts/wasm/index.html) for [text to speech](https://en.wikipedia.org/wiki/Speech_synthesis).
-Strangely, no one has compiled [eSpeak](https://en.wikipedia.org/wiki/ESpeak) to WebAssembly yet ([successfully](https://github.com/WebAssembly/binaryen/discussions/5749)).
+[Piper](https://github.com/wide-video/piper-wasm) is another option.

 This actually seems like it would be...quite easy...once I decide on the elements included in the game console's design.